 Your horse is straight when he balances on both left and right sides in the different gaits.
 He walks the same on both legs and bends evenly on both sides.
 A straight horse has the imprint of its front and hind legs in a straight line.
 You can train your horse’s straightness with different horse riding exercises.

 Straightening with the Equestic SaddleClip

 With the Equestic SaddleClip and accompanying Equestic App you get more insight into the progress of your training.
-Perform the horse riding exercises from this blog with the SaddleClip and gain insight into your horse’s rhythm, straightness and symmetry.
+Perform the horse riding exercises from this blog twice a week for a month.
+When you ride with the SaddleClip you can check in the Equestic App how the symmetry of your horse is developing.

 Do you like to challenge yourself and your four-legged friend?
 Then read our blog with 4 advanced exercises to straighten your horse.